 What makes a qualified Medical Herbalist different then?

-We study for 4 years, and have a Batchelor of Science degree or equivalent.
+I studied for 5 years, and have a 1st class Batchelor of Science degree.
 It is compulsory to undertake 500 hours supervised clinical training and be able to assess the patient medically as well as holistically.
-A medical herbalist is permitted by law to ‘diagnose’ in the same way as a GP (reflecting our level of training).
-It’s unlikely many of us do though, as our approach to treatment is very different, and the diagnosis is not always central to us, what’s more important is how the person came to develop the illness in the first place.
+A medical herbalist is able to diagnose, reflecting our level of training but as our approach to treatment is very different, the diagnosis is not always central to us, what’s more important is how the person came to develop the illness in the first place.
 Nonetheless, it’s vital to have the medical knowledge, as primary health care professionals we need to be able to spot any danger signs of serious undiagnosed conditions and refer on where necessary.

 What am I doing in my consultation?